Holographic tetraquarks and the newly observed $T_{cc}^{+}$ at LHCb: Introduction

 Hadrons composed of heavy ($Q$) and light ($q$) quarks have received considerable interest lately, due to the flurry of results stemming from electron and hadron colliders~\cite{BELLE,BESIII,DO,LHCb,LHCbx,LHCbxx}.
-These hadrons embody in a remarkable way some key aspects of QCD: the spontaneous breaking of chiral symmetry for the light quarks, and a heavy quark spin flip symmetr~\cite{ISGUR,MACIEK2}.
+These hadrons embody in a remarkable way some key aspects of QCD: the spontaneous breaking of chiral symmetry for the light quarks, and a heavy quark spin flip symmetry~\cite{ISGUR,MACIEK2}.
 In the heavy quark mass limit, a heavy hadron with spin up is degenerate with its counterpart with spin down, and the resulting doublets with even and odd parity are chiral partners of each other~\cite{MACIEK,BARDEEN}.
 The result is the chiral doubling phenomenon first observed by the Babar collaboration~\cite{BABAR}, and then confirmed by the CLEO collaboration~\cite{CLEOII}.
 Chiral doubling of heavy-light hadrons is likely more remarkable with b-quarks at LHCb and BESIII.

-The many discoveries by several collaborations have led to renewed interest in exotic heavy-light hadrons, with spectacular discoveries, such as the $X(3872)$ and the pairs $ Z_c(3900,4020)$ and $ Z_b(10610,10650)$.
-These exotics are thought to be bound deuteron-like molecules of the type $(Q\bar q)(\bar Q q)$~\cite{MOLECULES,THORSSON,KARLINER,OTHERS,OTHERSX,OTHERSZ,OTHERSXX,LIUMOLECULE}, although alternative explanations have been presented~\cite{MACIEK2,RICHARD,MANOHAR,RISKA,SUHONG,MACIEK3}.
-In the molecular scenario, the chemical-like bonding is thought to be mediated mostly by pion-exchange, and perhaps at the origin of the newly discovered and exotic charmed baryon-meson molecules of the type $(\bar Qq)(Qqq)$ such as the quartet $P_c((4380),(4440),(4457),(4312))$.
+The many discoveries by several collaborations have led to renewed interest in exotic heavy-light hadrons.
+Spectacular discoveries are the $\chi_{c1}(3872)$, directly at the $D^{*0}$ and $\bar{D^0}$ threshold (minimal quark content $c\bar{c}q\bar{q}$), the family of Z states $ Z_c(3900,4020,4050,4200,4430)$ (minimal quark content $c\bar{c}u\bar{d}$), some of their strange cousins $Z_{cs}(3985,4000,4220)$, and bottom analogues $ Z_b(10610,10650)$.
+These exotica (tetraquarks) are thought to be bound deuteron-like molecules of the type $(Q\bar q)(\bar Q q)$~\cite{MOLECULES,THORSSON,KARLINER,OTHERS,OTHERSX,OTHERSZ,OTHERSXX,LIUMOLECULE}, although alternative explanations have been presented~\cite{MACIEK2,RICHARD,MANOHAR,RISKA,SUHONG,MACIEK3}.
+In the molecular scenario, the chemical-like bonding is thought to be mediated mostly by pion-exchange, and perhaps at the origin of the newly discovered and exotic charmed baryon-meson molecules of the type $(\bar Qq)(Qqq)$ such as the triplet $P_c((4312),(4440),(4457))$ and the newly noticed $P_c(4380)$, (although at the level of 3-4 $\sigma$ only), all with a minimal, pentaquark content $c\bar{c}uud$.
+Their strange cousin $P_{cs}(4459)$ has been also discovered.
+Note that all these states have a hidden heavy flavor.